sigcsets/sigcse2022/pages/attendees_index.md

 ### Cancellation Policy

 <p><strong>Cancellation requests must be made by March 1, 2022 at 11:59 PM Eastern Time.</strong> A processing fee of US$100 will be assessed for full rate registrations.
-A processing fee of US$25 will be assessed for reduced rate registrations.
+A processing fee of US$25 will be assessed for reduced rate and virtual registrations.
 Regrettably, cancellations received after that date cannot be honored.
 The conference committee recognizes that sometimes last-minute cancellations can't be avoided due to weather, travel disruptions, and/or health issues.
 However, the conference incurs expenses for which it is liable based on registration counts.
 Registrants  are strongly advised to purchase travel insurance to cover their non-refundable expenses.
 Also, registrant who find themselves unable to attend should be aware that registrations are transferable, but in general the conference committee cannot assist in finding an appropriate recipient.</p>

 <p><strong>In the event that the symposium is cancelled due to circumstances beyond the organizers' control,</strong> refunds are not guaranteed.
 If refunds are issued, the amount will depend on the expenses and financial commitments incurred by the symposium as of the cancellation date.</p>